nurik12-py/nurik12-py/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Photo Hosting Project
+- 🔭 I’m currently working on IoT project
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning computer networks
 - 📫 How to reach me: nurik.py.12@gmail.com or telegram: @noogler123